 |5:||Entries that Will Shortz has identified as "puzzle-killers," i.e., entries that will likely require a redo.
 Avoid at all costs!|

-The scores are based on Jeff's experience, but every editor has his or her own pet peeves, and each publication has its list of no-nos.
+The scores are based on Jeff's experience, but every editor has her or his own pet peeves, and each publication has its list of no-nos.
 Plus, you must always be careful to make every crossing fair.
 Two somewhat esoteric proper names might be perfectly fine on their own, but crossing them can result in a poor solving experience.

 You can download the most recent version any time, as long as you maintain your Angel status.
 A big bolus of new entries is uploaded about four times a year, and a smaller set about once a month.
 The list is also continuously improved as new puzzles get published, and scores get tweaked.